graphql/libgraphqlparser/README.md

 libgraphqlparser requires a C++ compiler that supports C++11.
 It also requires Mac OS X or Linux.

-To run tests, please download googletest from https://github.com/google/googletest/archive/release-1.8.0.zip and unzip it in the `test` subdirectory.
+To run tests, first, compile and install the library as described above.
+Then, please download googletest from https://github.com/google/googletest/archive/release-1.8.0.zip and unzip it in the `test` subdirectory.
+In consequence, a folder `googletest-release-1.8.0` should be contained in `test`.
+Next, within the `test` folder, run `cmake .` and `make` to generate the `runTests` binary.
+To execute the tests run `./test/runTests` from the main folder.

 ## Building libgraphqlparser